 On the basis of the topics, the student will be able to apply the knowledge gained in taking management decisions in a food company in any functional area.
 His/her sphere of action will range from market research initiatives to improving economic efficiency, including the supply of raw materials.

 On the basis of the topics the student will evaluate effectiveness of hedging and the way in which decisions are made to manage price risk consistently with the characteristics and needs of the company.

 The student will acquire the critical skills to address the problems of corporate finance in a broader perspective than purely operational will have a good understanding of the dynamics that occur at the level of the agri-food markets.

 Communication skills developed will focus on appropriate terminology and knowing how to work in groups in order to interact at the various functional levels of a business organization.

-A hedging project is developed, by the students who attend a high proportion of the course, with the collaboration and the discussion with the teacher.
+A hedging project is developed during the course with the collaboration of colleagues and classroom discussion.
 This activity is aimed at enhancing the ability to learn by applying a logical method to identifying problems and stimulating a critical evaluation of the solutions adopted.

 Course contents summary